SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

       and re-run the report.
 Checkout the newly generated report.
 Again go over the generated plots and make sure that it picked up on the missing values you just added.

    3. The final report present we will look at is the `TargetDriftPreset`.
-Again, add to report, re-run and inspect.
+Target drift means that our model is over/under predicting certain classes e.g. or general terms the distribution of predicted values differs from the ground true distribution of targets.
+Try adding the `TargetDriftPreset` to the `Report` class and re-run the analysis and inspect the result.
+Have your targets drifted?

 5. Evidently reports are meant for debugging, exploration and reporting of results.
 However, as we stated in the beginning, what we are actually interested in methods automatically detecting when we are beginning to drift.
 For